sujana-kamasany/Python/README.md

 # Python
-* This Repositary contains the Practice codes of Basics of Python
+* This Repository contains the Practice codes of Basics of Python